retsyx/amity/README.md

 ## HomeKit

 Amity can be integrated with HomeKit as a TV accessory.
 This allows controlling Amity with Siri, and integrating Amity into HomeKit automations.
-In addition, if using a Siri Remote, remote battery level, and low battery warning are reported to HomeKit.
+In addition, if using a Siri Remote, remote battery level, and low battery warnings are reported to HomeKit.

 It is highly recommended to complete all HDMI configuration, and setup before adding Amity into HomeKit.